 Our school employees feel morally responsible and are legally designated "emergency service workers".
 In cases of emergency, we will remain at school to care for all of our children.
 If an emergency should happen while you are out of the neighborhood, school staff will remain with your child(ren) for as long as necessary.
 Your child(ren) will only be released to you and to anyone that you designate on the Emergency Contact List.
-It is therefore very important that you select for your emergency contact list only those trusted individuals with whom you have discussed your emergency reunification plan.
+It is therefore very important that you ensure your emergency contact list is updated and select for your emergency contact list only those trusted individuals with whom you have discussed your emergency reunification plan.

-It is best if at least one person on your list lives nearby and can walk to school to pick up your child in your absence.
+It is best if at least one person on your list lives nearby and can arrive at school to pick up your child in your absence.
 The purpose of this is both to reunite you with your child(ren) as soon as possible, and to keep your child safe.
 When a person comes to pick up your child, they will have to identify themselves and your child will have to confirm their identity.
 In addition, we ask you to please provide a Scholar Emergency Kit for your child in case of emergency.